 Easy Peasy In a Nutshell Explanation: S-adenosylmethionine (SAM) is the queen of methylators.
 Morphine, cow milk protein and a wheat protein were all examined and found to decrease SAM significantly.
 This would significantly decrease methylation in the body.
-Cow milk protein lowerd SAM but human milk protein did not.
+Cow milk protein lowered SAM but human milk protein did not.

 Scientific Data: Review of research: Epigenetic programming, including CpG methylation and histone modifications, occurring during early postnatal development can influence the risk of disease in later life, and such programming may be changed by nutritional factors such as milk and wheat, especially during the transition from a solely milk-based diet to one that includes other forms of nutrition.
 The hydrolytic digestion of casein (a major milk protein) and gliadin (a wheat-derived protein) releases peptides with opioid activity.
-THis study demostrated that these food-derived proline-rich opioid peptides modulate cysteine uptake in cultured human neuronal and gastrointestinal epithelial cells (cells lining gut) via activation of opioid receptors.
+THis study demonstrated that these food-derived proline-rich opioid peptides modulate cysteine uptake in cultured human neuronal and gastrointestinal epithelial cells (cells lining gut) via activation of opioid receptors.
 Decreases in cysteine uptake were associated with changes in the intracellular antioxidant glutathione and the methyl donor S-adenosylmethionine.

 Morphine and exorphin peptides caused progressive decreases in GSH/GSSG, reaching more than 3-fold at 24 h (P<.01, Fig. 2a).
 Morphine, bBCM7 (cow milk protein) and GM7 (wheat protein), but not hBCM7 (human milk protein), transiently decreased SAM/SAH, with a 2–3-fold reduction of SAM/SAH levels observed with morphine, bBCM7 and GM7 treatments at 24 h (P<.01).
-Thus, the decrease in cysteine uptake caused by morphine and opioid peptides translates into downstream changes affecting redox status and methylation capacity in research with human neuroblastoma cells.
+Thus, the decrease in cysteine uptake caused by morphine and opioid peptides translates into downstream changes effecting redox status and methylation capacity in research with human neuroblastoma cells.
 Link

 Nerves carry their messages from one neuron to another or to other tissues in the body.
 Nerves can be compared to an electrical wire.
 Just as an electric wire is usually insulated to protect it and help it to carry the electricity from your electric box to your light bulb, the bodies nerves also need insulation to protect them.
 This insulation on nerves is called myelin and myelination is the act of putting this insulation on the nerves.
 Methylation is involved in proper myelination.
 Lack of proper myelination is associated with a variety of health conditions.
 Sometimes there are antimyelin antibodies in the body.
 Inflammation is usually associated with antibodies against our own body and methylation inadequacy is associated with inflammation.